 Enter your email and I'll send it directly to you!
 Plus, enjoy new recipes, entertaining tips, and a free surprise bonus!

-The Azalea cocktail is closely associated with the Masters Tournament, one of golf’s most prestigious events held annually in Augusta, Georgia.
-The drink gets its name from the beautiful azalea flowers that bloom throughout Augusta National Golf Club, where the tournament takes place.
-This refreshing cocktail is a popular choice for those celebrating the Masters, making it a must-have beverage for golf fans and springtime gatherings alike.
+The Azalea cocktail is closely associated with Masters week in Augusta, Georgia.
+The drink gets its name from the bright pink azalea flowers that bloom across Augusta National Golf Club each spring.

 Masters tournament azalea hole 13 green